Echo-Stream/echostream-managed-app/README.md

 "sts:GetServiceBearerToken",
 ```

-Once Docker engine is running and all the environment variables are sourced, the app can be started by python interpreter `python echostream_managed_app/__init__.py`.
+After environment variables are sourced and Docker engine is running, the app can be started by python interpreter `python echostream_managed_app/__init__.py`.
 The app starts to receive messages from app change receiver and starts managing the nodes on the docker.

 More details here: [Managed-app](https://docs.echo.stream/docs/managed-app)